 April 13 through September 11, 2015.

 : Individuals seeking selection into the internship program must meet the following criteria and provide associated documentation:

 - U.S. citizenship or U.S. Territories and Pacific Jurisdictions residency;

 - At least two (2) years of college (or 60 credit hours) from an accredited academic institution, with an emphasis in public health, behavioral health, clinical or social science areas.
 In addition, students currently enrolled at a community college and who will earn their Associate Degree in public health, behavioral health, clinical or social science areas by May 31, 2015, are also eligible to apply;

 - Two letters of recommendation from an academic and/or professional reference;

-- a detailed essay of 500 words or less on why the candidate should be selected for the fellowship and how the selection would support his or her career goals; and
+- A detailed essay (of no more than two pages) on why the candidate should be selected for the internship, and how selection would support his or her career goals (to be completed through the online application); and

-- a strong interest in the substance abuse prevention and behavioral health fields.
+- Experience in substance abuse prevention and/or behavioral health prevention/promotion.

 HOW TO APPLY:

 Applications will be accepted from eligible candidates beginning on Monday, January 26, 2015.
 To apply, complete and submit the online application no later than Friday, March 20, 2015.
 The online application is available at